rubrikinc/rubrik-cookbook-for-chef/README.md

-# Rubrik Chef Cookbook
+# Rubrik Cookbook for Chef

 ## Overview

-The Rubrik Chef cookbook is used to configure a host with an SLA domain, and install the Rubrik connector.
+The Rubrik Cookbook for Chef is used to configure a host with an SLA domain, and install the Rubrik connector.

 ## Requirements